mstksg/inCode/copy/entries/huffman-3.md

 [hc]: http://www.haskellcast.com/episode/006-gabriel-gonzalez-and-michael-snoyman-on-pipes-and-conduit/

-This picture is slightly simplified, but conduit focuses around safe resource handling, and pipes focuses on equational reasoning and applied mathematical abstractions.
+This picture is slightly simplified, but *conduit* focuses around safe resource handling, and *pipes* focuses on equational reasoning and applied mathematical abstractions.

-We're going to use pipes for this tutorial, with some elements from [pipes-parse][] for our limited requirements of leftover support.
-Why not conduit, which has built-in leftover/end-of-stream detection?
+We're going to use *pipes* for this tutorial, with some elements from *[pipes-parse][]* for our limited requirements of leftover support.
+Why not *conduit*, which has built-in leftover/end-of-stream detection?
 Well, no major reason.
 You could actually translate much of what is described here to conduit with little work.
-But I wanted to show pipes to maybe display some of the nice equational reasoning possible with mathematics-based abstractions that Haskell is so famous for.
+But I wanted to use *pipes* to maybe display some of the nice equational reasoning possible with mathematics-based abstractions that Haskell is so famous for --- also, I wanted to learn it, myself :)

 [pipes-parse]: http://hackage.haskell.org/package/pipes-parse

 ### Starting Pipes

-Before you proceed, it is recommended that you read over or are at least somewhat familiar with the amazing [pipes tutorial][ptut], which is a part of the actual pipes documentation.
+Before you proceed, it is recommended that you read over or are at least somewhat familiar with the excellent [pipes tutorial][ptut], which is a part of the actual pipes documentation.
 This post does not attempt to be a substitute for it, only a "what's next?".

 [ptut]: http://hackage.haskell.org/package/pipes-4.1.2/docs/Pipes-Tutorial.html